yeoneung/tsld/README.md

-# tsld
+# Learning Linear-Quadratic Regulators without Stabilizing Parameter Sets via Thompson Sampling with Preconditioned Langevin Dynamics

-Code for Learning Linear-Quadratic Regulators without Stabilizing Parameter Sets via Thompson Sampling with Preconditioned Langevin Dynamics
+This repository includes Matlab implementation of the experimental result of the paper titled above.